cmason/NoLongerEvil-Thermostat/README.md

 # Nest Thermostat Firmware Setup

+> **⚠️ WARNING: EXPERIMENTAL SOFTWARE**
+>
+> This project is currently in the **experimental/testing phase**.
+Do NOT use this firmware on any thermostat that is critical for your heating or cooling needs.
+Flashing this firmware may brick your device or cause unexpected behavior.
+Only proceed if you have a backup thermostat or can afford to have your device non-functional during testing.

 This directory contains the tools and firmware needed to flash custom firmware to Nest Thermostat devices using the OMAP DFU (Device Firmware Update) interface.

 ## Overview